open-politics/SSARE/README.md

 # SSARE
 Working on finding the needle in the haystack 🪡🌐✨
 # Semantic Search Article Recommendation Engine
-Always up-to-date political news RAG endpoint for semantic search and article recommendations.
+Always up-to-date news RAG endpoint for semantic search and article recommendations.

 ![SSARE](media/banner.jpg)